webgme/bindings/README.md

 3. Set the project name and other associated variables in the `run_debug.py` file
 ![Pycharm Setting](images/pycharm_setting_rundebug.png "PyCharm Debug Config")

+### Exposing Extra Functionality
+If you need to expose more functionality from the javaScript process to the python plugin, you can do this by adding additional functions to your javascript plugin and then call these from the the python plugin.
+See [PythonExtraFunctions/PythonExtraFunctions.js](https://github.com/webgme/bindings/blob/master/src/plugins/PythonExtraFunctions/PythonExtraFunctions.js#L143-L169) and [PythonExtraFunctions/\_\_init\_\_.py](https://github.com/webgme/bindings/blob/master/src/plugins/PythonExtraFunctions/PythonExtraFunctions/__init__.py#L31-L38).

 ## Architectural Overview